open-policy-agent/opa/docs/content/docs/faq.md

 ## How do I make user attributes stored in LDAP/AD available to OPA for making decisions?

-[This best-practice guide](best-practice-identity.md) explains three options: JSON Web Tokens, synchronization with LDAP/AD, and calling into LDAP/AD during policy evaluation.
+[This best-practice guide](../best-practice-identity) explains three options: JSON Web Tokens, synchronization with LDAP/AD, and calling into LDAP/AD during policy evaluation.

-## How does OPA do conflict resolution?
+## How does OPA do conflict resolution? {#conflict-resolution}

 In Rego (OPA's policy language), you can write statements that both allow and deny a request, such as